adobe/go-starter/README.md

 ## Templates

-Templates are GitHub repository like this one: https://github.com/magento-mcom/go-scaffolding.
-Go-starter clones repository and then uses `.starter.yml` configuration file to execute following steps.
-This configuration file consist of two sections:
+Templates are regulaer Git repository like this one.
+If you try to use go-starter with random repository it will just clone it to your computer.
+To make use of go-starter you need to let it know how to "post-process" template repository after it has been cloned.
+To do so, you need to define `.starter.yml` configuration file.
+After go-starter clones repository it tries to load `.starter.yml` configuration file to execute additional actions and turn template into a project.
+This configuration file defines two sections:

 - `questions` - list of questions to be asked from user, for example: project name, binary name, team etc
 - `tasks` - list of commands to be executed (these can be globally installed binaries, or binaries packed with template itself)